awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.z1d** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer both high compute capacity and a high memory footprint\.
 High frequency z1d instances deliver a sustained all core frequency of up to 4\.0 GHz\.
 + **db\.x1e** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 3,904 GiB of DRAM\-based instance memory\.
 The db\.x1e instance classes are available only in the following regions: US East \(N\.
 Virginia\), US West \(Oregon\), Europe \(Ireland\), Asia Pacific \(Tokyo\), and Asia Pacific \(Sydney\)\.
 + **db\.x1** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer one of the lowest price per GiB of RAM among the DB instance classes and up to 1,952 GiB of DRAM\-based instance memory\.
++ Preview **db\.r6g** – Newest\-generation instance classes powered by AWS Graviton2 processors\.
+These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
+**Note**
+Graviton2 DB instance classes are now available in preview release\.
+Don't use the db\.r6g preview DB instance classes with production databases\.
+Your participation in this preview is governed by section 2 of the [AWS Service Terms](https://aws.amazon.com/service-terms/)\.
 + **db\.r5** – Latest\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon Elastic Block Store \(Amazon EBS\) performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r4** – Current\-generation instance classes optimized for memory\-intensive applications\.
 These offer improved networking and Amazon EBS performance\.
 + **db\.r3** – Previous\-generation instance classes that provide memory optimization\.
 The db\.r3 instances classes are not available in the Europe \(Paris\) region and the South America \(São Paulo\) region\.